localstack-samples/sample-dms-postgresql-kinesis/README.md

 make deploy
 ```

-> NOTE: By default we create kinesis target endpoint with default settings.
+> NOTE: By default we create the kinesis target endpoint with default settings.
 > In order to create the target with non-default values set the environment to `KINESIS_TARGET=non-default`.

 After successful deployment, you will see the following output: